A TO Z TERMINOLOGY

-Ingot – Casting of steel (weighing up to 200 tons) formed at mill from melt of ore, scrap limestone, coke, etc.
+Ingot – Casting of steel (weighing up to 200 tons) formed at the mill from the melt of ore, scrap limestone, coke, etc.

-Insulator – A material which has a tight electron bond, that is, relatively few electrons which will move when voltage (electrical pressure) is applied.
-Wood, glass, ceramics and most plastics are good insulators.
+Insulator – A material that has a tight electron bond, that is, relatively few electrons that will move when voltage (electrical pressure) is applied.
+Wood, glass, ceramics, and most plastics are good insulators.

 Inter-pass Temperature – When making multiple-pass welds, the lowest temperature of the deposited weld metal at the time the next pass is started.

-Inverter Power Source – A high performance plasma power source design which takes advantage of advanced power semiconductor circuitry to reduce the size and weight of the transformer and hence the overall size of the power source.
+Inverter Power Source – A high-performance plasma power source design that takes advantage of advanced power semiconductor circuitry to reduce the size and weight of the transformer and hence the overall size of the power source.

-Joint Geometry / Design – The shape and dimensions of a joint in cross section prior to welding.
+Joint Geometry / Design – The shape and dimensions of a joint in a cross-section prior to welding.

 Joint Penetration – The distance the weld metal extends from the weld face into a joint, exclusive of weld reinforcement.